NLP2CT/TransGEC/README.md

 The code for Understanding and Improving Grammaticial Error Correction with Translationese.
 Our models were trained using the NVIDIA Tesla V100 32G and A100 40G GPUs.

 ## Simplified Instruction
-We released the translationese GEC models fine-tuned on (m)T5-large pre-trained language model.
+We released the translationese GEC models (`TransGEC`) fine-tuned on (m)T5-large pre-trained language model.
 If you want to quickly explore our job, the following instructions may be useful to you.

 ### Requirements and Installation